Xfburn - a simple CD/DVD/Blu-ray burning tool

-Xfburn is a simple CD/DVD burning tool based on libburnia libraries.
-It can blank CD/DVD(-RW)s, burn and create iso images, audio CDs, as well as burn personal compositions of data to either CD or DVD.
-It Is stable, and under ongoing development.
+Xfburn is a simple CD/DVD/Blu-ray burning tool based on libburnia, which are set of libraries and CLI apps.
+It can blank/erase rewritable media (CD-RW/DVD-RW), compcreate and burn/write ISO images, create and burn audio CDs, as well as burn personal compositions of data to either CD or DVD.

 Currently implemented is: